mikro-orm/mikro-orm/docs/docs/migrations.md

 ## Importing migrations statically

-If you do not want to dynamically import a folder (e.g. when bundling your code with webpack) you can import migrations directly.
+If we do not want to dynamically import a folder (e.g. when bundling our code with webpack) we can import migrations directly.

 ```ts